“As I told the Prime Minister the last time, he vastly overestimates the competence of the CIA.”

+“Crowding, rapid change and the breakdown of communities have been widely recognized as sources of social problems.
+But we do not believe they are enough to account for the extent of the problems that are seen today.
 If the system breaks down the consequences will still be very painful.
 But the bigger the system grows the more disastrous the results of its breakdown will be, so if it is to break down it had best break down sooner rather than later.
+The concept of ‘mental health’ in our society is defined largely by the extent to which an individual behaves in accord with the needs of the system and does so without showing signs of stress.”

-Theodore John Kaczynski
+Theodore John Kaczynski aka The Unabomber

 In the first ever book-length philosophical analysis of Ted Kaczynski’s writings on Industrial Civilization, Chad A. Haag explores the supremely-forbidden territory of questioning Modern Technology.